Periodontal DiseaseGingivitis; Periodontitis

 X-rays are taken to show any loss of bone structure supporting the teeth.

 According to the American Academy of Periodontology, treatment for periodontal disease should focus on achieving oral health in the least invasive and most cost-effective manner.
 Your dentist or periodontist will usually begin with a non-surgical approach (scaling and root planing), then reevaluate your condition in follow-up visits.
 If infection or deep periodontal pockets remain, surgical treatment may be recommended.

 Periodontal treatment approaches can basically be categorized as:

 Nonsurgical Approaches.Scaling and root planing (deep cleaning of tartar and bacteria from gum line and tooth root surfaces), which may include the use of topical or systemic antibiotics.

-Surgical Approaches.Periodontal surgical techniques include flap surgery (periodontal pocket reduction), gum grafts, bone grafts, and guided tissue regeneration.
+Surgical Approaches.Periodontal surgical techniques include flap surgery (periodontal pocket reduction with or without the use of a laser -- LANAP), gum grafts, bone grafts, and guided tissue regeneration.